- Comprehensive Control of Atomic and Molecular Motion

 Comprehensive Control of Atomic and Molecular Motion

-We have developed new methods of cooling and trapping that are applicable to any atom in the periodic table as well as many molecules.
-The starting point for our work is the supersonic molecular beam which is an standard tool in Physical Chemistry.
-The supersonic beam serves as a universal platform for cold but fast atoms and molecules that are seeded or entrained into the supersonic flow.
+In response to this challenge, we have been developing new methods of cooling and trapping atoms.
+The starting point for our work is the supersonic beam which is a standard tool in Physical Chemistry.
+The supersonic beam serves as a universal platform for cold but fast atoms that are seeded or entrained into the flow.
 We proposed that a series of pulsed magnetic field coils could stop and trap any paramagnetic species.
 This "atomic coilgun" was inspired by the coilgun which is used to launch large projectiles.
-Using this device, we have stopped a beam of metastable neon as well as a beam of molecular oxygen.
-All atoms are either paramagnetic in their ground state, or can be excited to a metastable state that is paramagnetic.
+Using this device, we have stopped a beam of metastable neon atoms, as well as a beam of molecular oxygen.
+Most atoms are paramagnetic in their ground state, or can be excited to a metastable state that is paramagnetic.
 This approach is therefore extremely general, depending only on the ratio of magnetic moment to mass.
+We proposed that the atomic coilgun could be operated as an adiabatic decelerator, conserving phase space.
+This was recently demonstrated by the Narevicius group at the Weizmann Institute.
+The combination of the supersonic beam and the adiabatic coilgun already has the promise to surpass laser cooling in terms of generality and flux, without using any lasers at all!
+In order to increase the phase-space density, we proposed a new method of cooling that requires lasers, but for a different purpose than laser cooling.

-We are working to apply the methods described above to trapping and cooling of atomic hydrogen isotopes.
+We are working to apply the methods described above to trapping and cooling of atomic hydrogen and its isotopes, not amenable to laser cooling.
 Atomic hydrogen has been the "Rosetta Stone" of physics for many years and is the simplest and most abundant atom in the universe.
+One important case, not yet measured, is three-body association of hydrogen, the basic mechanism for early star formation in the universe.
 The two isotopes of hydrogen are deuterium with one neutron, and tritium with two neutrons.
 Precision spectroscopy of these isotopes continues to be of great interest to atomic physics and nuclear physics.
 Tritium is the simplest radioactive element and serves as an ideal system for the study of beta decay.
 The latter may be the only way to determine the electron neutrino rest mass, one of the most pressing questions in physics and astronomy.
-Despite these very important features, hydrogen isotopes have remained very difficult to trap and cool.

-The first stage of our research will concentrate on magnetic stopping and single-photon cooling of atomic hydrogen.
+The first stage of our research will concentrate on magnetic stopping and cooling of atomic hydrogen.
 The difficulty with direct cooling of hydrogen is that the photon recoil velocity is so large.
 Instead, we will co-trap atomic lithium, using the above cooling methods, and cool the hydrogenic atoms by sympathetic evaporation.
+One of our first goals is to measure three-body association in hydrogen.
 We are also looking into the prospects of trapping and cooling of atomic tritium for precision measurement of beta decay.

 Applications to New Materials and Processes